 The Wharton Pre-baccalaureate Program is an academically-intensive opportunity for exceptional high school juniors and seniors to enroll in Wharton online courses.
 Participants will learn from Wharton instructors, earn a Wharton transcript, and accrue college credit for each course completed.
-With six sessions to choose from and built-in academic support, students are encouraged to explore the depth and breadth of Wharton’s business education curriculum with maximum flexibility and the guidance and resources to succeed.
+With five sessions to choose from and built-in academic support, students are encouraged to explore the depth and breadth of Wharton’s business education curriculum with maximum flexibility and the guidance and resources to succeed.

 This page should serve as an ongoing resource for students admitted into Wharton’s Pre-baccalaureate Program.
 Outlined are steps for getting started, academic resources, and university policies designed to guide students throughout coursework.

 Course Selection and Student/Parent Agreement

 After completing the onboarding course, please review the handbook carefully with a parent or guardian.
 Review your term-specific course options then submit the final page of the handbook, which includes your agreement to, and understanding of, university and program policies.